PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     .. versionchanged:: 1.6.0
       This method now accepts a :class:`NetmaskGroup` object.

     Include this range, or list of ranges, meaning that rules will be applied to this range.
-When used in combination with :meth:`DynBlockRulesGroup:excludeRange`, the more specific entry wins.
+When used in combination with :meth:`DynBlockRulesGroup.excludeRange`, the more specific entry wins.

     :param list netmasks: A :class:`NetmaskGroup` object, or a netmask or list of netmasks as strings, like for example "192.0.2.1/24"